 An invocation object MAY contain a property named toolConfigurationNotifications whose value is an array of zero or more notification objects (§3.50).
 Each element of the array represents a condition relevant to the configuration of the tool's driver or one of its extensions.
 The presence within this array of any notification object whose level property (§3.50.6) is "error" SHALL mean that the run failed.

-If toolConfigurationNotifications is absent, it SHALL default to an empty array.

 The information in toolConfigurationNotifications is primarily intended for the engineers who configure the analysis tool, to aid them in diagnosing errors in the configuration.
 This contrasts with the information in results, which is intended for the developers of the code being analyzed.
 However, viewers MAY still present configuration notifications to users, so users are aware of any configuration problems.
 At a minimum, viewers SHOULD make users aware of configuration notifications whose level property is "error".

 NOTE: Many tools can be parameterized with information about which rules to run, and how those rules should be configured.
 In some cases, if the configuration information is invalid, the tool can ignore the invalid information and continue to run.